marOne-mrri/devops-leson-lab/README.md

-# devops-leson-lab
+# devops-lesson-lab

-creating a lab env ec2 instences for students in aws.
+creating a lab env ec2 instences for each students in aws.